kbrubaker59/kbrubaker59.github.io/_albums/Transmissions-from-the-Satellite-Heart.md

 release_date: '1993-06-22'
 purchase_date:
 purchase_amount:
+album_imgs: # Make sure cover is the first image.
+  - 'transmissions-cover.jpg'
 tracks:
+  a_tracks:
+    - '<strong>Side 1:</strong>'
     - '01-Turn It On'
     - '02-Pilot Can at the Queer of God'
     - '03-Oh My Pregnant Head Labia in the Sunlight ...'
     - '04-She Don&rsquo;t Use Jelly'
     - '05-Chewin the Apple of Your Eye'
+  b_tracks:
+    - '<strong>Side 2:</strong>'
     - '06-Superhumans'
     - '07-Be My Head'
     - '08-Moth in the Incubator'
     - '09-Plastic Jesus'
     - '10-When Yer Twenty Two'
     - '11-Slow Nerve Action'
 published: true
 ---